 When you’re purchasing a new home, you’re likely focused on costs, such as the price of the home and the interest rate you’ll get on the loan.
-These are, of course, important factors to take into account, as is the realtor in Alpine, TX that you’ll work with, but there are many more costs you’ll need to consider while you prepare to purchase a home.
+These are, of course, important factors to take into account, but there are many more costs you’ll need to consider while you prepare to purchase a home.
 Some of these fees can be paid up front, while others will get included in your loan.
 It’s important to consider all of these potential costs so you can get a better sense of the true cost of your home purchase.

 Here are some examples of those fees: